cerminar/ntuple-analysis/README.md

     *Source: [here](https://stackoverflow.com/questions/28831854/how-do-i-add-python3-kernel-to-jupyter-ipython ))*

-11. Launch Jupyter Notebook.
+11. Launch the Jupyter Notebook.

     *You can launch it in the LXPLUS service:*
     ```
     jupyter notebook
     ```
-    *or, if you are using Windows, to access it from the Windows:*
+    *or, if you are using Windows, to access it from Windows:*
     ```
     jupyter notebook --no-browser --port=8095
     ```

-### After first time setup
+### After the first setup

 1. Log in to a LXPLUS machine.

-    *A computing account of CERN is required*
+    *A computing account at CERN is required.*

     ```
     ssh lxplus.cern.ch